Flutterando/README-Template/README.md

   <br />
   <p align="center">
-    A Flutterando style README template to jumpstart your Flutter and Dart projects!
+    A Flutterando style README template for the community's projects and packages.
+It is open and free to use in your projects too!
     <br>
     <br>
     <a href="https://github.com/Flutterando/README-Template/blob/master/EXAMPLE_README.md">View Example</a>